zaiisao/Documentation/en/Audio Broadcast/token_server_python.md

 title: Generate a Token from Your Server
 description:
 platform: Python
-updatedAt: Sun Aug 11 2019 15:02:34 GMT+0800 (CST)
+updatedAt: Sun Aug 11 2019 15:12:29 GMT+0800 (CST)
 ---
 # Generate a Token from Your Server
-This page provides Agora RTC SDK v2.1+, Agora Web SDK v2.4+, and Agora Recording SDK v2.1+ users with  a quick guide on generating a pseudo-token using the **RtcTokenBuilderSample** demos we provide, as well as token-generating API references in Python.
+This page provides Agora RTC SDK v2.1+, Agora Web SDK v2.4+, Agora Recording SDK v2.1+, and Agora RTSA SDK users with  a quick guide on generating a pseudo-token using the **RtcTokenBuilderSample** demos we provide, as well as token-generating API references in Python.

 ## An introduction to Agora's token repository